 curriculum vitae for:

-Norman Bernstein
+Norm Bernstein

 OBJECTIVE:

 Contract/consulting opportunities, designing circuits and firmware which utilize my talents and experience.
-Technical marketing and/or technical applications work requiring high customer contact and innovative approaches and solutions to unique problems.

 SKILLSET: